dh-notes/vim-article/main.md

 later.
 For now, you can start Vim (gVim or NeoVim) and press `i` to enter Insert mode (see bottom left of your screen).
 Press `Escape` to exit into Normal mode again.
 As you get better at Vim you will spend more and more of your time in Normal mode.
-To quit Vim, type `ZZ` from Normal mode or `:` and then `q`.
+To quit Vim, type `ZZ` from Normal mode or `:q`.

-The best thing about Normal mode, and the reason for Vim being a fitting tool for the humanities, is that it is **text aware**.
+The best thing about Normal mode, and the reason Vim is a fitting tool for the humanities, is that it is **text aware**.
 Text awareness means that the editor intrinsically "understands" semantic humanly-meaningful units like characters, words, sentences, and paragraphs.
 Say for example you want to delete a word in your regular text editor.
 Pay attention to your exact keystrokes.
 It is likely that you would either just backspace a few times until the word is gone or use the mouse to select the word to be deleted.
+This approach is frequently imprecise, because it is editing on the level of the character, rather than semantic units.
 You can try doing the same in Vim's Insert mode.
-But exit to Normal mode and you are now able to delete the word under your cursor by typing `daw` in succession.
+But exit to Normal mode and you are now able to delete the word under your cursor by typing `daw`.
 The keys `daw` stand for "delete a word."
 Here's where things get neat.
 What do you think `d3w` does?
 This stands for "delete three words."
 What about `das`?
 In Normal mode, the incantation `das` stands for "delete a sentence."
-In either case, the delete command will delete around your cursor position. `daw` and `das` delete the current word and the current sentence, respectively (even when your cursor is located mid-word or mid-sentence). `ci)` stands for "change inside parentheses," and it automatically deletes all text inside parentheses, and puts you in insert mode so that you can type replacement text.
+In either case, the delete command will delete around your cursor position.
+`daw` and `das` delete the current word and the current sentence, respectively, even when your cursor is located mid-word or mid-sentence.
+Likewise, `ci)`, which  stands for "change inside parentheses," will allow you to replace all the text that appears between parentheses, without requiring you to select that text precisely with your mouse.

 The small effect of modes and text awareness is the ease with which you can begin to memorize text manipulation shortcuts.
-Vim wants to keep your fingers at the keyboard, at home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-P` (the usual way to copy and paste selections, for example).
+Vim is ergonomically designed to keep your fingers at the keyboard, at home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-P` (the usual way to copy and paste selections, for example).
 Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively still.
-You don't even have to use the arrow keys, since vim has very ergonomically relocated these to the home keys `hjkl`.
+You don't even have to use the arrow keys, since Vim has reproduced these at the home keys `hjkl`.
 Many writers report reduced hand strain.
 But these are small luxuries.
 The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
 "Delete a